Hand Engraving Tools by Steve Lindsay

 Durable, less likely to break.
 Less expensive

 Harder than HSS and holds a cutting edge longer while still maintaining good durability for less point breaking.
-Less expensive than CarbaltXDXD.
+Less expensive than Carbalt®.

 Cons

-Cutting edge wears faster than does M42 or CarbaltXD, requiring more frequent resharpening.
-Engraving in Brass, Gold, Silver, and Platinum do not cut as bright compared to cuts using CarbaltXD.
+Cutting edge wears faster than does M42 or Carbalt®, thus requiring more frequent resharpening.
+When used to engrave in brass, gold, silver, and platinum, HSS does not cut as bright compared to Carbalt® gravers.

 More expensive than HSS.
-Engraving in brass, gold, silver, and platinum do not cut as bright compared to cuts using CarbaltXD.
+Engraving in brass, gold, silver, and platinum do not cut as bright compared to cuts using Carbalt®.

 Uses

-Same as HSS but all around improvement of holding an edge longer without becoming dull as easily as HSS.
+Same as HSS but all around improvement in terms of holding an edge longer without becoming dull as easily as HSS.

-In harder metals CarbaltXD is great for stronger shaped geometry such as Lindsay Uniform-Parallel points, 96 degrees and wider.
-To increase strength of a point dub the face to effetely place a small steep face right at the tip.
-Less strong geometry points can be used in softer metals such as gold, silver, copper..etc.
+In harder metals Carbalt® is great for stronger shaped geometry such as Lindsay Uniform-Parallel points, 96 degrees and wider.
+To increase strength of a point dub the face to effectively place a small steep face right at the tip.
+Points with weaker geometry can be used in softer metals such as gold, silver, copper, etc.

 Precautions should be taken when grinding high speed steel, tool steel, carbon steel, tungsten carbide gravers.
 Dust from grinding metals can cause nose, throat, skin and eye irritation and temporary or permanent respiratory disease in a small percentage of exposed individuals.